TrellixVulnTeam/swahilipython_SCMU/Doc/library/pdb.rst

-The ``run*`` functions and :func:`set_trace` are aliases for instantiating the :class:`Pdb` class and calling the method of the same name.
+The ``run*`` functions and :func:`set_trace` are aliases for instantiating the :class:`Pdb` kundi and calling the method of the same name.
 If you want to access further features, you have to do this yourself:

 .. class:: Pdb(completekey='tab', stdin=None, stdout=None, skip=None, \